hunghnguyen/MoneroSigner/INLINE_TODO.md

   expire 2024-07-31, don't know python memory managment, but `del seed_entropy_image` etc seems for me the better way, well, need to investigate, when not mistaken, python uses GC, is there a way to clean up inmedately?
 - `src/xmrsigner/views/tools_views.py`:261
   expire 2024-07-31, don't know python memory managment, but `del seed_entropy_image` etc seems for me the better way, well, need to investigate, when not mistaken, python uses GC, is there a way to clean up inmedately?

+### 2024-08-01
+- `src/xmrsigner/gui/screens/screen.py`:310
+  2024-08-01, Define an actual class for button_data

+### 2024-12-01
+- `src/xmrsigner/models/settings_definition.py`:391
+  2024-12-01, change to VISIBILITY__ADVANCED after implementing passwords for monero seeds, is hidden because this feature is posponed because of insane password derivation method in monero (CryptoNight, need to transpile to python, very propably other #rabbit-hole, be aware before starting!)

 ### No time constraint
 - `src/xmrsigner/controller.py`:61